 Vendors of prefab sheds like Tuff Shed have many customers who work out of their sheds.
 Of course, you’ll need to provision the space for an air conditioner during the hot summer months.

 You can also build a backyard home office from the ground up.

 Storage pods are a good short-term solution.
 However, they are unsightly for you and your neighbors.
 The inside can have oven-like interior temperatures during the summer months.

 6. Move some of your items into a self-storage unit

 Your guest bedroom, which is now your office, may not be visited by a guest any time soon.
 But you don’t want to dispose of a bed frame and mattress.
 You just want to get them out of the way for a while.

-Taking items like a bed frame and mattress to a climate controlled self storage facility will give you a lot of extra floor and wall space.
-It will also save you from backing your shins on the side of the bed.
+Taking items like a bed frame and mattress to a climate-controlled self-storage facility will give you a lot of extra floor space and wall space.
+It will also save you from banging your shins on the side of the bed.